ScooloV/bbpedia/docs/core_rules.md

-When this player is activated, even if they are Prone or have lost their Tackle Zone, immediately after declaring the action they will perform but before performing the action, roll a D6, applying a +2 modifierr to the dice roll if this player is currently adjacent to one or more Standing team-mates that do not have this Trait:
+When this player is activated, even if they are Prone or have lost their Tackle Zone, immediately after declaring the action they will perform but before performing the action, roll a D6, applying a +2 modifier to the dice roll if this player is currently adjacent to one or more Standing team-mates that do not have this Trait:

-« On a roll of 1-3, this player forgets what they are doing and their activation ends immediately.
+* On a roll of 1-3, this player forgets what they are doing and their activation ends immediately.
 Additionally,

 this player loses their Tackle Zone until they are next activated.

-« On a roll of 4+, this player continues their activation as
+* On a roll of 4+, this player continues their activation as

 normal and completes their declared action.